 [Chapter 4] An assessment by the ALEKS system consists of a sequence of problems posed to the student.
-The answers are in the form of mathematical or statistical expressions and constructions produced by the system's input tools (no multiple choice).
+The answers are in the form of accounting expressions and constructions produced by the system's input tools.
 The student can answer "I don't know" where necessary.
 During an ALEKS assessment, the student is not told whether answers are correct or incorrect.
 The assessment is adaptive.
 Each question after the first is chosen on the basis of answers previously submitted.
-Assessment problems (like practice problems) are algorithmically generated, with random numerical values.
+Assessment problems (like practice problems) are algorithmically generated, with random parameters.
 The length of the assessment is variable, between 15 and 35 questions.
 There are no time constraints, but some assessments can take less than a half-hour and a few more than an hour and a half.
 Students taking an assessment need to have paper and pencil.
 The ALEKS calculator button will become active when use of a calculator is permitted.